 - Left side-lying may encourage optimal birth position.
 If your fellow yoga classmates are inverting or deeply twisting (or anything else that feels uncomfortable to you), lie on your left side for a moment.
 Or take the time to do some pelvic floor exercises with a focus on the relaxation/release phase.

 Please don’t let this long list of do’s and don’ts scare you off from MOVING YOUR BODY when you’re pregnant!
 Movement should never be feared, and in fact, it’s one of the best things you can do to optimize your birthing process AND your postpartum recovery.
 Just use common sense and avoid anything that feels “off.”

 Please share this info with anyone you know who is currently — or plans to be — pregnant, and be sure to subscribe to my YouTube channel for more women’s health and fitness information.
-Most of it will need to be saved for your postpartum period, but it’ll come sooner than you’d think!

 Until next time remember: Eat clean, move every day, and you (and your baby) WILL shine brighter.